Joe Ganim: FBI corruption investigation

 In February 2019, the FBI served a subpoena to Ganim's administration, which was obtained by the Connecticut Post.
 The subpoena revealed a federal grand jury in New Haven was investigating Ganim's administration for possible municipal corruption.
 Ganim's administration spent more than $500,000 responding to the criminal probe into Bridgeport, included the fees for private lawyers for multiple government officials including Ganim; the investigation was similar in some respects to FBI's criminal investigation into Ganim's actions as mayor in 2003.
+In September 2020, the city's Personnel Director and Chief of Police were indicted for wire fraud and making false statements.
+This was in connection with their conspiracy to rig the 2018 selection of Bridgeport's police chief.
+Ganim was not accused of any wrongdoing.